ericnatsmith/LabINVITE/index.md

 ---
 ---

-# You're invited!
+# SITE UNDER CONSTRUCTION

 We are a collaborative of social scientists and educators devoted to discovering, developing, and testing impactful instructional practices through rigorous research methods.
-If you'd like to join our efforts please *contact us*.

 {% include section.html %}